In New Delhi, Days Of Deadly Violence And Riots

 "Peace and harmony are central to our ethos,'' he tweeted.
 "I appeal to my sisters and brothers of Delhi to maintain peace and brotherhood at all times."

 India is roughly 80% Hindu.
-Muslims comprise the largest minority, with about 14% of the population — or more than 180 million people.
+Muslims make up the largest minority, with about 14% of the population — or more than 180 million people.

+The photo of a Muslim man crouching and shielding his head as he is beaten Monday in Delhi by a mob of people reportedly shouting pro-Hindu slogans has quickly become a symbol of the violence.
+In Kolkata on Wednesday, a demonstrator opposing the violence held a placard with this photo and the words "Muslim Lives Matter."
+The man, identified by Reuters as 37-year-old Mohammad Zubair, survived but says that at one point, he thought he would die.

 Most of those who were killed in the recent clashes died of gunshot wounds, local doctors told The New York Times, and witnesses told the newspaper that that firing came from the direction of police officers.
 Muslims have complained that police are standing by while their homes and businesses are attacked.